gludington/conditional-visibility/wiki/table_pf2e.md

 Check is the array of id condtions on the sense `ATCV.condtionTargets` contain the id condtion , or check is the array of id senses on the contion `ATCV.condtionSources` contain the id sense.

+NOTE: If the checkbox is check, but no AE with name 'Stealthed' is applied on the actor uncheck and recheck this checkbox for refresh the actor.

+NOTE: If the 'Hidden' condition is applied on this token the condition 'Stealthed' is ignored for the concept "active stealth" is used instead "passive stealth".

 ### Senses

 | Image | Effect\Vision Level  | effectId used on the module | Check Elevation | Condition |